hillaryychan/COMP3141/notes/06_Functors-Applicatives-and-Monads.md

 class Functor f => Applicative f where pure :: a -> f a
   (<*>) :: f (a -> b) -> f a -> f b
+  -- you can read <*> as 'apply', where we 'apply' the lhs to rhs
 ```

 Applicatives allow us to *"wrap"* functions just like how we can *"wrap"* values in `Functor`